-Today’s POP RESCUE is the 1984 album Cats Without Claws by disco legend Donna Summer, but was this album more like kitty litter?
+Today’s POP RESCUE is the 1984 album Cats Without Claws by disco legend Donna Summer, but is this album purr-fection, or is it more like kitty litter?
 Read on…

 This 10 track LP opens with opens with the dramatic 80s synths and drums of second single Supernatural Love which is laden with bleeping synths as Donna’s vocals effortlessly deliver this pop song.
 A roaring 80s electric guitar gets a solo in the middle, but we’re soon back to the bouncy pop of the chorus which even includes an almost robotic vocal line.
 Quite a nice intro, if my LP didn’t have a whopping great scratch on it (maybe that’s a gimmick given the album title!).
 This single didn’t chart in the UK.